hyunjae-labs/jupyter-markdown-mcp/README.md

 # Jupyter Markdown MCP Server

+> **🎉 Now in TypeScript!** Version 1.3.0 is a complete TypeScript rewrite.
+No Python required!
 > **📢 Migration Notice**: This package was previously named `notebook-convert-mcp`.
 If you have the old package installed, please uninstall it and install `jupyter-markdown-mcp` instead.

-MCP server for seamless Jupyter Notebook ↔ Markdown conversion with perfect cell preservation.
+Native TypeScript MCP server for seamless Jupyter Notebook ↔ Markdown conversion with perfect cell preservation.

 ## Features